Nckflannery/Nckflannery.github.io/_posts/2019-09-26-American-Agriculture.md

 ![US Population vs Land Used for Agriculture](/img/PopGraph2.png)
 [Data gathered from the Food and Agriculture Organization of the United Nations](http://www.fao.org/faostat/en/#home)

 At first glance this may not seem like much, only around a 10% decrease over 50-60 years.
 Yet, when taking into account that the population has increased by nearly 85% in that same timeframe, you may ask (as I did) "How are we feeding everyone!?"
-I decided to do some investigating to try to shed some light on what is really going on here.
+I decided to do some investigating to try to shed some light on this.

-## So what is really going on here?
+## So, what *is* really going on here?

 First, let's take a look at how much we import per year for some of the most widely consumed items in the US: